Valles Caldera: Wildlife and livestock

 Throughout the caldera, the grass valleys appear groomed: there are few saplings and mature trees lack lower branches.
-This is due to heavy browsing by elk and cattle and because of frequent grass fires of human and natural origin which kill the lower branches on the Engelmann spruce, Douglas-fir and Ponderosa pine that populate the uplands around the grasslands dominating the bottoms of the calderas.
-Extreme cold in winter prevents tree growth in the bottoms of the calderas.
+This is due to heavy browsing by elk and cattle and because of frequent grass fires of human and natural origin which kill the lower branches on the Engelmann spruce, Douglas-fir and Ponderosa pine that populate the uplands around the lower-elevation Montane grasslands dominating the bottoms of the calderas.
 The grasslands were native perennial bunch grass maintained by frequent fire before sheep and cattle grazing.
-Although the grass appears abundant, it is a limited resource.
-Its growing season is short.
-Through the VCNP's limited grazing program, it feeds hundreds of cattle in the summer and thousands more of elk in the warm seasons and in drought winters, and during most of the year.
-Its nutritional value is low.
+Although the grass appears abundant, it is a limited resource and its growing season is short.
+Through the VCNP's limited grazing program, it feeds hundreds of cattle in the summer and thousands more of elk in the warm seasons, in drought winters, and during most of the year.
+The nutritional value of the bunch grasses is considered low or poor quality.
+Other wildlife that inhabits the area are Golden Eagles, striped Badgers, and the Gunnison Prairie Dog, to name a few.
+The National Park Service states that elk population in Valles Caldera is the second largest herd in New Mexico.
+Hunting is permitted within the National Preserve under certain restrictions and times of the year.